Aryan22145/CS50P/README.md

-# CS50P
+# Introduction to programming with Python - CS50P

-These are the solutions for every problem in CS50P